-- 1. Exhibitors must be enrolled in a beef project; submit a 4-H Show entry by June 15, 2021; and exhibit a Woodford County bred animal at the Premiere Show on July 19. - 2.
+- 1. Exhibitors must be enrolled in a beef project; submit a 4-H show entry by June 15, 2022; and exhibit a Woodford County bred animal at the Premiere Show on July 25. - 2.
 Producer must be a WCBIA member. - 3.
 There is a nomination fee of \$20, which can be paid by either the producer or the exhibitor.
-Certificate of eligibility (Nomination Form) and fee will be accepted until Premiere Show (July 19, 2021). - 4.
-No special Show entry is necessary to show in this class but all animals must have been shown in the regular 4-H Premiere Market Animal Show to be eligible to show in the Woodford County Bred class. - 5.
-The WCBIA will provide additional premiums for the following categories depending on the funds during the 4-H Show:
+Certificate of eligibility (Nomination Form) and fee will be accepted until Premiere Show (July 25, 2022). - 4.
+No special Show entry is necessary to show in this class, but all animals must have been shown in the regular 4-H Premiere Market Animal Show to be eligible to show in the Woodford County Bred class. - 5.
+The WCBIA will provide the following prize money for the 4-H Show:

-Champion Woodford County Bred Carcass Animal Reserve Champion Woodford County Bred Carcass Animal Third Place and Beyond
+Champion Woodford County Bred Carcass Animal \$75 Reserve Champion Woodford County Bred Carcass Animal \$50 Third Place and Beyond \$40